Not all FAQs displayed, search or browse for more.

 Make sure you are using the same username and password you use to access your MyUM/CaneLink account.
 If you are a new student, faculty, or staff member it can take several days or weeks for your credentials to be fully processed by the University's Central IT Division.
-Please contact Ask-A-Librarian if you think your CaneID account should be working.
+Please contact Ask a Librarian if you are a current student, faculty or staff member but are having difficulty accessing resources.

 Remote access to licensed library resources varies according to your affiliation with the University.
 Please consult the Access & Borrowing Privileges page to determine whether you qualify for remote access.